Early kinetic decoupling of dark matter: when the standard way of calculating the thermal relic density fails

 {\it Note added.} While preparing this work, we became aware of a dedicated study on resonant DM annihilation~\cite{Duch:2017nbe}, which also found that DM can kinetically decouple much earlier than usual in this case.

 \paragraph*{Acknowledgments.---} We thank Mateusz Duch, Joakim Edsj\"o, Bohdan Grz\c{a}dkowski, Andreas Hohenegger and Ayuki Kamada for very useful conversations during the preparation of this work.
+We are also grateful to Tomohiro Abe for pointing out a previously missing factor of 4 in Eqs.~(\ref{eq:Mscatt_t0},\ref{eq:Mscatt}), as well as our detailed discussions around the coupled system of Boltzmann equations (\ref{Yfinalfinal},\ref{yfinalfinal}).
 AH is supported by the University of Oslo through the Strategic Dark Matter Initiative (SDI).
 MG and T.~Binder have received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 690575 and No 674896.
 T.~Binder gratefully acknowledges financial support from the German Science Foundation (DFG RTG 1493).